 However, if you can manage to take it easy on day 6 with food, you should be in for a smoother ride thereafter.

 Which Soup Variety Should I Buy?

 Up until August 2019 ProLon had only 1 version of their diet.
-Since August they’ve introduced “soup variety 2” on prolonfmd.com when you go to make an order:
+Since then they’ve introduced the “Soup Variety 2” box on prolonfast.com when you go to make an order.

 Soup variety 2 swaps out: